 Any time I rapidly changed the direction of a strike there was a disconcerting "tink-tink" rattling sound within the hilt that made me hold back.

-A little research soon revealed to me that this problem was not at all uncommon Windlass Steelcrafts swords, but is easily enough fixed by shimming - such as by inserting and super gluing a coin in the gap.
+On closer examination, I discovered a gap large enough between the shoulder and the tang to slip a small coin into, which was causing the blade to clang against it every time it was stressed.
+A little research soon revealed to me that this problem was not at all uncommon with Windlass Steelcrafts swords (and indeed, I had even experienced it later with high end Albion Swords!).
+Thankfully, it is not the end of the world and is easily enough fixed by shimming - such as by inserting and super gluing a small coin or piece of metal in the gap.

 In my case though - since I was looking for a permanent solution that would not ruin this beautiful swords overall appearance, I shimmed it with an application of some fast setting polymer epoxy resin and the problem was fixed.
-As a result, the "tink-tink" sound is history, the shimming is barely visible and the end result is - as you will see shortly - a hand-and-a-half sword that handles remarkably well, though still with one more significant flaw...
+As a result, the "tink-tink" sound is history, the shimming is barely visible and the end result is - as you will see shortly - a hand-and-a-half sword that handles remarkably well, though still with one more niggling flaw...

 Though it weighs a respectable 2lbs and 11oz, with a point of balance around 4" from the cross guard, this sword handles like a dream and is totally awesome for general hand-and-a-half sword training...